dhruva2000/Llama3-Agentic-RAG/readme.md

 ## Description

 Huge creds to [Jason Zhou](https://x.com/jasonzhou1993) for his wonderful video on building a custom Agentic RAG.
-I modified his demo by replacing Mendable's FireCrawl with Jina AI's readers which was cheaper to test with
+I modified his demo by replacing Mendable's FireCrawl with Jina AI's readers which was cheaper to test with.
+I added some of my own comments after exploring the APIs and understanding a little more about how this works

 ## Installation